 Kościuszko Mound

 This 34m-high mound gives spectacular views of Kraków’s Old Town, roughly 3km away.
-The structure is made from the soil of the battlefields where miliary hero Tadeusz Kościuszko fought.
-There is also a 19th-century fort and other attractions surrounding the mound.
+The structure is made from the soil of the battlefields where military hero Tadeusz Kościuszko fought.
+There is also a 19th-century fort and further attractions surrounding the mound.

 The Polish Aviation Museum – image © Zala / Creative Commons Attribution-Share Alike 4.0 International